-sample(u, c) Input argument u is a continuous-time expression according to section 3.8.4.
-The optional input argument c is of type Clock.
-The operator returns a clocked variable that has c as associated clock and has the value of the left limit of u when c is active (that is the value of u just before the event of c is triggered).
-If argument c is not provided, it is inferred, see section 16.7.5.
-[Since the operator returns the left limit of u, it introduces an infinitesimal small] delay between the continuous-time and the clocked partition.
+sample(u, clock) Input argument u is a continuous-time expression according to section 3.8.4.
+The optional input argument clock is of type Clock, and can in a call be given as a named argument (with the name clock), or as positional argument.
+The operator returns a clocked variable that has clock as associated clock and has the value of the left limit of u when clock is active (that is the value of u just before the event of c is triggered).
+If argument clock is not provided, it is inferred, see section 16.7.5.
+[Since the operator returns the left limit of u, it introduces an infinitesimal small delay between the continuous-time and the clocked partition.
 This corresponds to the reality, where a sampled data system cannot act infinitely fast and even for a very idealized simulation, an infinitesimal small delay is present.
 The consequences for the sorting are discussed below.
 Input argument u can be a general expression, because the argument is continuous-time and therefore has always a value.
 It can also be a constant, a parameter or a piecewise constant expression.
-Note that $sample()$ is an overloaded function: If $sample()$ has two input arguments and the second argument is of type Real, it is the operator from section 3.7.3.
-If sample() has one input argument, or it has two input argu- ments and the second argument if of type Clock, it is the base-clock conversion operator from this section.] hold (u) Input argument u is a clocked Component Expression (see section 16.2.3) or a parameter expression.
+Note that $sample()$ is an overloaded function: If $sample()$ has two positional input arguments and the second argument is of type Real, it is the operator from section 3.7.3.
+If sample() has one input argument, or it has two input argu- ments and the second argument if of type Clock, it is the base-clock conversion operator from this section.] • hold (u) Input argument u is a clocked Component Expression (see section 16.2.3) or a parameter expression.
 The operator returns a piecewise constant signal of the same type of u.
 When the clock of u ticks, the operator returns u and otherwise returns the value of u from the last clock activation.
 Before the first clock activation of u, the operator returns the start value of u, see section 16.9.
 Since the input argument is not defined before the first tick of the clock of u, the restriction is present, that it must be a Component Expression (or a parameter expression), in order that the initial value of u can be used in such a case.]